 CB8019 - International Money and Finance

-This module analyzes the key financial decisions made by multinational companies (MNCs) and provides international perspectives to financial problems facing multinational corporations.
+This module analyses the key financial decisions made by multinational companies (MNCs) and provides international perspectives to financial problems facing multinational corporations.
 It examines topical areas, such as international financial environment; international money and capital markets; analysis of foreign exchange risk exposure.
 It also covers the international monetary system, and the coordination of international economic policy.
-More specifically, topics are:

 CB9079 - Business Report in Finance

 By applying appropriate research methods, students employ relevant finance techniques to evaluate a chosen company.
 Analysis about the company’s financial practices and performance is then drawn together and presented in a report format.Read more